addiscent/vagrant-ruby-rails/README.md

 The example web page shows :

-        Welcome aboard
-        You’re riding Ruby on Rails!
+        Yay!
+You’re on Rails!

-You may now terminate execution of the _Rails_ _WEBrick_ test server, by entering _Ctrl-C_ in the _guest-vbox_ terminal.
+You may now terminate execution of the test server, by entering _Ctrl-C_ in the _guest-vbox_ terminal.

 This ends verification of a successful build.
 You may now continue to experiment with "myapp", or you may remove it if you have no other use for it.
 If you wish to remove it, you may enter the following command.